trevordblack/Juliog/README.md

 + Generalized Hardware Programmability

-  Given a "program" to map to hardware, and a complete description of the programmable hardware, a generalized program can be written which tells you: One, if the program can be succesfully mapped to the programmable hardware, and two, a generalized--if potentially very inefficient--means to map the program onto the hardware.
+  Given a "program" to map to hardware, and a complete description of the programmable hardware, a generalized program can be written which tells you: One, if the program can be successfully mapped to the programmable hardware, and two, a generalized--if potentially very inefficient--means to map the program onto the hardware.

 + Reversible logic so simulation can be played forward/backwards
 + Visual graph which shows i.r.t what wire values are